Skip to Content

 • Wear long sleeves and pants in areas with high mosquito or tick activity.

-• Check for ticks after spending time in tall grass, brush, or wooded areas.
+• Check for ticks after time in tall grass, brush, or wooded edges.

 When Pest Control Can Help

-While general skin care and bite treatment are medical topics, managing the pests themselves is where a professional pest control company can make a big difference—especially for issues like bed bugs, fleas, and recurring spider or ant activity.
+Treating a bite is a medical issue—but reducing the pests causing bites is where professional pest control can help, especially for problems like bed bugs, fleas, and recurring ant or spider activity.

-If you’re seeing ongoing insect activity in your home or yard in the Boise, Nampa, Meridian, or Kuna areas, a local pest professional can:
+If you’re seeing ongoing insect activity in your home or yard in Boise, Nampa, Meridian, Kuna, or nearby communities, a local pest professional can:

 • Recommend targeted treatments for your situation